Let’s Get Emotional With Rejection: Anchors Up, It’s Time to Sail Through

 (I’ve linked back to part one in case you need it: 🌿 → It’s Not All in Our Heads)

-If you’ll allow me to step back into my school nursing shoes for a second – I know only too well that healthy wound healing is a gentle juggle.
+If you’ll allow me to step back into my school nursing shoes for a second, I know only too well that healthy wound healing is a messy juggle.

 Yes, popping a plaster on can help for a while, but true healing begins when we allow the wound to breathe.
 It’s a delicate dance, really.
 While keeping it covered can protect it in the short term, in the long run, the dressing can do more harm than good and can even create the very infection it was trying to prevent.